Australia seeks broad new security powers after anti-terror raids

 "My unambiguous message to all Australians who fight with terrorist groups is that you will be arrested, prosecuted and jailed for a very long time, and that our laws are being changed to make it easier to keep potential terrorists off our streets," Abbott told parliament.

-"The only safe place for those who have been brutalized and militarised by fighting with terrorists is inside a maximum security prison."
+"The only safe place for those who have been brutalised and militarised by fighting with terrorists is inside a maximum security prison."

 Abbott offered as an example of a "designated area" the city of Raqqa in northern Syria, where a photograph of a young boy holding the decapitated head of a slain Syrian soldier was reported to have been taken earlier this year.
 The boy was believed to be the son of an Australian jihadist.